-The best final expense life insurance companies have an excellent reputation and long history in the industry, you can trust that your policy will be handled professionally and efficiently.
+The best final expense life insurance companies have an excellent reputation and long history in the industry, so you can trust that your policy will be handled professionally and efficiently.

 Final expense insurance is an important financial product for seniors over the age of 50 in Arkansas.

 It can help cover funeral costs and burial expenses while providing peace of mind to those who purchase it.